 The Benefits of Sourdough

-– easier to digest (preventing issues like indigestion, etc.)
+Sourdough is easier to digest than regular bread (preventing issues like indigestion, etc.)

-– won't cause a spike in blood sugar like traditional bread often does.
+Since sourdough takes longer to digest, it doesn’t cause as much of a spike in blood sugar as traditional bread does.

 Gluten-Free vs. Regular Sourdough

 Making a gluten free sourdough starter isn’t any different than making a regular sourdough starter.

 – Both take a few days and both get bubbly.

 – The only real difference comes when you’re ready to make sourdough bread and you have to pull out all the various types of gluten-free flours.

 Gluten free sourdough starter can be made in as little as seven days using gluten-free flour, water and a medium-sized bowl.
 I personally have successfully made gluten free sourdough starter with brown rice flour, but I’ve read others have had success with white rice flour, teff flour, sorghum flour, or even a gluten-free all-purpose blend.